Article By: Leanne Ridgeway

 For the second installment of my ‘Label Limelight‘ column, I’m already switching the format (might happen each time, who knows)!
 We have an interesting way to highlight the label, this time in an interview with Totem Cat Records owner Ewenn Padovan, by one of his newly signed acts – Great Electric Quest!

-San Diego, CA’s quartet of tour hellhounds are modern day Vikings, in both my and their opinion.
+San Diego, CA’s quartet of tour hellhounds are modern-day Vikings, in both my and their own opinion.
 It’s not an unrealistic claim.
 Great Electric Quest is a relentless touring band – have road (and beer), they will travel.
 They’re ruffian road dog maniacs, sure, but they’re also disciplined, resourceful, determined, remarkably talented (individually and collectively), and rather honorable men.

-I’m not merely typing smoke and niceties to butter you up.
-I’ve met them, this is evident and also obvious to anyone who knows them.
+I’m not merely typing niceties to butter you up.
+This is evident and also obvious to anyone who knows them.
 (Just don’t take their beer.)
 However, that first part – ruffians and maniacs – GEQ are indeed Viking Madmen, they put on one hell of a live show.
 As much as I enjoyed spinning their first release ‘Chapter I’, their live show is something else entirely.
 It’s not merely a musical performance, it’s a display of wanton madness and exhilaration thrown on top of all the blissfully heavy music… and heavy they are.

 Beyond all their road journeying for the perfect heavy rock and roll metal experience, these are not four caveman heathens behind the wheel.
 They’re well-spoken, considerate, and don’t rush into anything except saying yes to another tour.
 In their Quest for the right label to release their next album, ‘Chapter II’, they set into motion a methodical process to learn more about the intentions of those labels, until the felt it was a great fit with their musical intent.

-Much congratulations goes to both Great Electric Quest (Tyler Dingvell – vocals, Buddy Donner – Guitar, Daniel ‘MuchoDrums’ Velasco – Drums, and Jared Bliss – Bass), and to Totem Cat Records!
+Many congratulations go to both Great Electric Quest (Tyler Dingvell – vocals, Buddy Donner – Guitar, Daniel ‘MuchoDrums’ Velasco – Drums, and Jared Bliss – Bass), and to Totem Cat Records!
 You can learn how this partnership came to fruition as you hear GEQ’s latest track ‘Ruling This World’ via the Bandcamp stream below.
 Check out Halsey’s Review here.

 GREAT ELECTRIC QUEST: How did you come up with the name Totem Cat Records?